hashicorp/terraform-google-terraform-enterprise/README.md

 ### Required inputs

+`is_replicated_deployment` - If TFE will be installed using a Replicated license and deployment method

 `namespace` - Namespace to uniquely identify resources.
 Used in name prefixes

-`tfe_license_secret_id` - The Secret Manager secret which comprises the Base64 encoded Replicated license file.
-The Terraform provider calls this value the secret_id and the GCP UI calls it the name.

 `dns_zone_name` - Name of the DNS zone in which a record set will be created